ahodroj/gigaspaces-spring-cacheable/README.md

 gigaspaces-spring-cacheable
 ===========================

-Implementation of Spring Cache Abstraction for GigaSpaces XAP.
+Implementation of [Spring Cache Abstractions](http://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/cache.html) for GigaSpaces XAP.
 This provides support for @Cacheable annotations over methods in a Spring application.
 To use GigaSpaces as a caching provider, you should define a GigaSpacesCacheManager bean and register it as a Spring cache manager:

 ```xml
      <cache:annotation-driven />